CentraleNantesRobotics/baxter_simple_sim/README.md

-This kinematic simulator aims at replacing ROS 1-based Baxter for basic functionalities.
+This kinematic simulator aims at exposing basic functionalities of Baxter in ROS2.

 Provides jointCommand and joint_state topics.

 Provides inverse kinematics service.

 All use the same message type as the real Baxter robot.